Zamiell/stardew-valley/Min-Max_Guide.md

 * Harvest the Parsnips and make a note of how many you harvested.
 * Make a note of which mixed seeds you have planted.
 (You can tell either by looking at the appearance of the seed or by using [a mod](https://github.com/Zamiell/stardew-valley/blob/master/Min-Max_Guide.md#ui-info-suite).)
 * Claim the reward for the parsnip quest (100g).
-* Don't water any remaining mixed seeds until later on in the day.
+* Do not water any remaining mixed seeds until later on in the day.
 * Craft a chest and take it with you.
 * Make a note of how many iron ore and gold ore you have, if any.
 (They randomly drop from fishing chests.)
 * Retrieve the Pickaxe + all gems + all stone + coal + copper + all but 3 parsnips from the chest.